wp-plugins/simple-bar/readme.txt

 * No Short Code

 > The best way to Increase your sales or conversions <a href="http://web-settler.com/notification-bar/"> Get Premium Version Now</a>

+> You should Get the premium Version right now to access all features. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

 <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>